jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 For this reanalysis, we aligned reads against GRCh38 (GENCODE release 28) instead since we already have been using this version for other analyses.
 In addition, the GTF file from this release was concatenated with Dr. Nath's lab's GTF file of HERVK annotations (*ALS_Annotations.gtf*).
 As a result, our genome indexes for STAR will be slightly different.

 __Load STAR__

 `module load STAR/2.6.1c`

 __Load SAMtools__

-`module load samtools`
+`module load samtools/1.9`

 __Run STAR and SAMtools__

-`STAR --runThreadN $SLURM_CPUS_PER_TASK --genomeDir /data/ALS_Working_Grp/Star/indices/hg38 --readFilesIn SRR8571939_1.fastq SRR8571939_2.fastq --outFileNamePrefix /data/ALS_Working_Grp/Cell_Reports_reanalysis/bam/SRR8571939 --outFilterIntronMotifs RemoveNoncanonical --outTmpDir=/lscratch/$SLURM_JOB_ID/STARtmp | samtools view -S -b -o /data/ALS_Working_Grp/Cell_Reports_reanalysis/bam/SRR8571939.bam`
+`STAR --runThreadN $SLURM_CPUS_PER_TASK --genomeDir /data/ALS_Working_Grp/Star/indices/hg38 --readFilesIn SRR8571939_1.fastq SRR8571939_2.fastq --outFileNamePrefix /data/ALS_Working_Grp/Cell_Reports_reanalysis/bam/SRR8571939 --outFilterIntronMotifs RemoveNoncanonical --outTmpDir=/lscratch/$SLURM_JOB_ID/STARtmp | samtools view -Sb -o /data/ALS_Working_Grp/Cell_Reports_reanalysis/bam/SRR8571939.bam`

 Note: The most recent version of STAR, 2.7.0f, had the following error: *Genome version: 20201 is INCOMPATIBLE with running STAR version: 2.7.0f*.
 As a work around, we used an older version to avoid having to re-generate the genome from scratch.